Overtime Violation Attorneys in New Jersey

 The Law Firm of Morgan Rooks, P.C. is committed to defending workers’ rights in any industry throughout New Jersey and Pennsylvania.
 Our overtime and wage dispute attorneys take on each case with passion, empathy, and a deep understanding of employee rights law.

-If you have a pay dispute and believe that your employer owes you missing wages, don’t hesitate to reach out to The Law Firm of Morgan Rooks, P.C.
-We will help determine whether your employer has violated the law and talk through the options you may have for financial recovery.
+If you have a pay dispute and believe that your employer owes you missing wages, don’t hesitate to reach out to The Law Firm of Morgan Rooks, P.C..
+We will help determine whether your employer has violated the law and discuss your options for financial recovery.

 The Law Firm of Morgan Rooks, P.C. is committed to advocating for workers across the State of New Jersey and the greater Philadelphia region.
 Each of our NJ wage dispute attorneys has extensive experience handling workers’ rights claims, and we have represented employees in a wide variety of industries.
 Whether we are fighting workplace discrimination or pursuing compensation for unpaid overtime work, we dedicate our attention, energy, and passion for employees’ rights to every case on our docket.